-Registration and payment deadline is May 15, 2021.
+Registration and payment deadline has been extended through August 6, 2022.
 Capacity on this course is 14 students, and we will close registration once the roster is full.

 All deposits and payments are non-refundable.
 Payment plans are available.
 Payments can be made by mailing in an old-fashioned check, or by credit card or bank transfer via the link in your electronic invoice.

 Since 1979, locally-owned, Vernal-based Dinosaur River Expeditions has been sharing the magic of the Green and Yampa Rivers with visitors from across the world.
 Owners Tyler and Jennifer Callantine share our passion for healthy rivers, and Freeflow is proud to work with DRE as our licensed and permitted professional outfitter for this trip.